gthubornottogethub/urlshortt/README.md

 1. Beware of the note in the app page: you have to specify the protocol with the url, for example: htttps://google.com
 2. I will host the project soon

+Also shoutout [CodingGarden](https://www.youtube.com/@CodingGarden), this proejct was basically me following one of his coding challenges.